Fill your College Details

 6. What are Kubernetes Pods?

-Pods are the tiniest deployable units in Kubernetes.
-They enclose one or more containers that share specifications, networks, and storage.
-They show a single occurrence of a running process in a cluster.
-Pods abridge resource allocation and scaling by clubbing related containers that share common functionalities.
+The pods are the smallest deployable units in Kubernetes.
+They contain one or a number of containers that share specifications, networking, and storage.
+They represent one instance of a running process in a Kubernetes cluster.
+Pods simplify resource allocation and scaling for workloads, because it allows related containers with common functionality to be grouped together.

 7. What are DaemonSets in Kubernetes?